 An assessment is usually carried out by an occupational therapist employed by the local authority.
 They must work jointly with the housing department who administer the DFG funding and ensure recommended works are safe and appropriate.
-You are subject to a separate financial assessment if you apply for a DFG.

 See section 3 of factsheet 42, Disability equipment and home adaptations for more information.